CDC shortens 5-day COVID isolation, updates guidance on masks and testing in new 2024 recommendations

 "COVID-19 remains an important public health threat, but it is no longer the emergency that it once was, and its health impacts increasingly resemble those of other respiratory viral illnesses," the agency said Friday in a report justifying its decision.

-Instead of offering recommendations specific for COVID-19, the agency said it would switch to offer a "unified, practical approach to addressing risk" from the virus alongside influenza and respiratory syncytial virus, or RSV.
+Instead of offering recommendations specific to COVID-19, the agency said it would switch to offering a "unified, practical approach to addressing risk" from the virus alongside influenza and respiratory syncytial virus, or RSV.

 "We're taking this unified approach so things can be simpler and more likely to be followed.
 And if they're easier and more likely to be followed, then we're protecting everyone, right?
 So the folks who are more vulnerable were top of mind when we did this," CDC Director Dr. Mandy Cohen told CBS News.